nOctaveLay/GitHubAlarm/README.md

 it is very Simple?
 Git Hub Alarm

 //>> WARNING <<
-1. be careful not autometic - to join password.
+1. Not fully automated - password input is necessary

-2. please free to change by full request. please.... like encryption
+2. Welcome pull request .... especially encryption parts

 3. GitAlarm is to show the Github Alarm in terminal